Code compatibility between Python 2 and Python 3 is tedious.

 __str__ and __unicode__ methods

-The __str__ method in a class returns the human readable string of an object when called with str or in a format string.
+The __str__ method in a class returns the human-readable string of an object when called with str or in a format string.

-To make code compatible with both versions, the six package has a decorator called six.python_2_unicode_compatible that when used on a class will:
+To make code compatible with both versions, the six package has a decorator called six.python_2_unicode_compatible that, when used on a class, will:

-• Rename __unicode__ and __str__ methods in Python 2 and correctly encode the string
+__unicode__and__str__methods in Python 2 and correctly encode the string - Do nothing in Python 3

 For example, the following will work for both Python versions: